actualbudget/docs/docs/contributing/leadership/paying-contributors.md

 As our donation income has become steady, we have implemented a lightweight system to compensate **core contributors** who perform administrative tasks — **specifically reviewing pull requests, triaging, and managing issues**.
 This work is essential to maintain project momentum and ensure its health.

+A list of the core contributors can be found in [this page](https://github.com/orgs/actualbudget/people).

 #### How the Payment System Works

 We allocate a monthly review stipend pool ($1000/month) distributed among reviewers based on the **size of PRs they review** — using **lines of code changed (LOC)** as a proxy for effort.
 In addition to PR reviews, we recognize contributions around **issue triage** and **resolution**, which are essential to keeping the project healthy and user-friendly.

-Points are automatically calculated through our [GitHub workflow](https://github.com/actualbudget/actual/blob/master/.github/scripts/count-points.mjs).
+Points are automatically calculated for all **public members of the Actualbudget organization** through our [GitHub workflow](https://github.com/actualbudget/actual/blob/master/.github/scripts/count-points.mjs).
 Check the workflow documentation for current point values assigned to different contributor actions.

 —